Alefdev04/Python/README.md

 # Python
-Aprendendo Array no curso de ADS na Fatec Santana de Parnaíba

-# C / C++
+Curso do Gustavo Guanabara CursoEmVideo

-Estou aprendendo a programar em C no curso de ADS na Fatec Santana de Parnaíba
+Estou aprendendo a Manipular texto no python